dsopas/h1-search/README.md

 h1-search
 ===========

-We created this tool to fill out needs to gather information on most common issues on particular [HackerOne][3] bounty programs.
-The tool will connect to H1 and retrieve all the public disclosed reports and display them in a local webserver.
+We created this tool to fill out the need of gathering information on most common issues on particular [HackerOne][3] bounty programs. h1-search will connect to H1 and retrieve all the public disclosed reports on that specific program and display them in a local webserver.
+Beware that __H1 has rate limit on GET requests__ so don't abuse it too much.

-You can search for specific attacks and click to see the report. h1-search was developed by David Sopas [@dsopas][1] and Paulo Silva [@pauloasilva_com][2].
+The tool provides you the possibility of searching for specific attacks and direct link to the report. h1-search was developed by David Sopas [@dsopas][1] and Paulo Silva [@pauloasilva_com][2].

 ## Build